Single-vehicle crash kills 3 in northeast Denver, police say

 Larimer County deputy injured in shooting during traffic pursuit

-A police pursuit starting in Berthoud Sunday morning ended with a Larimer County Sheriff’s Office deputy and the suspect injured.
+A police pursuit starting in Berthoud on Sunday morning ended with a Larimer County Sheriff’s Office deputy and the suspect injured.
 At around 2:32 a.m., A Larimer County deputy engaged in a traffic stop near Grand Market Avenue and TPC Parkway.
-During the stop, the driver didn’t comply and drove away at high speeds, according to […]
+During the stop, the driver didn’t comply and drove away at high speeds, according […]

 NEXT